Paul Medhurst: Post AFL

 Medhurst returned to Claremont in the WAFL for the 2012 season.

 On the 23 September 2012, Medhurst played in Claremont's premiership victory over East Fremantle in the 2012 WAFL Grand Final.
 Medhurst kicked 6 goals and was awarded the Simpson Medal for his best-on-ground display.
 He played an instrumental role in allowing Claremont to win 18.16 (124) to 15.8 (98), earning Claremont their first back-to-back premierships since their 1938–1940 hat-trick.
 Medhurst finished the match with 13 possessions, 7 marks, 3 inside-50s and 6 goals.

-Medhurst became a father for the first time when his son, Elias was born in June 2013.
+Medhurst became a father for the first time when his son, Elias was born on 15 June 2013.